-The following “argument” is made by the BSA in the same article in connection with the presumed unfairness in allowing the teaching of evolution but nor creationism:
+The BSA makes the following “argument” in the same article in connection with the apparent unfairness in allowing the teaching of evolution but not creationism:

 “… So why do we support and teach evolution and not creationism/“intelligent design” if both explain the same phenomena? … The fairness argument implies that creationism is a scientifically valid alternative to evolution, and that is not true.”

-Another reason for amicable co-existence rather than rivalry is to nullify the penchant to establish superiority.
+With amicable co-existence rather than rivalry goes mutual acceptance, which in turn leads to mutual respect.
 Both Science and Christianity may feel equally proud of its value in the world.
 Being on equal footing there will be no need for one side to exalt its usefulness and accomplishments while renouncing or demeaning those of the other.
 Sometimes of course such bias is simply ignorance.
 A case in point is this statement made in the BSA article:

 “Creationism has not made a single contribution to agriculture, medicine, conservation, forestry, pathology, or any other applied area of biology.
 Creationism has yielded no classifications, no biogeographies, no underlying mechanisms, no unifying concepts with which to study organisms or life.
 In those few instances where predictions can be inferred from Biblical passages (e.g., groups of related organisms, migration of all animals from the resting place of the ark on Mt.
 Ararat to their present locations, genetic diversity derived from small founder populations, dispersal ability of organisms in direct proportion to their distance from eastern Turkey), creationism has been scientifically falsified.”

-This set of selected assertions presumes to know that no other contributions are possible for Christianity to make in the world ever.
-In respond to the specifics of the criticism levied against Christianity’s lack of scientific contribution… I suggest that the writer(s) of the BSA article Google: “scientific contributions of Christianity ” or such search words.
-The main point here however, is that in general Science deals with objects and the Bible with people.
-Science can applaud its scientific discoveries and Christianity can thank God for the people who have made these scientific contributions, including Christians.
+This set of selected assertions presumes knowledge that no other contributions are possible for Christianity to make in the world, ever.
+In respond to the specifics of the criticism levied against Christianity’s lack of scientific contribution.
+I suggest that the writer(s) of the BSA article go to Google and key in: “scientific contributions of Christianity ” or such search words.
+I expect they will be surprised at the vast amount of information about scientific discoveries of Christians, some of which have provided the bases of modern-day experimentation and discoveries.
+The main point here however, is that Science can applaud its scientific discoveries and Christianity can thank God for the people who have made these scientific contributions, including Christians.
 As such can we agree both Science and Christianity are equally important in the world?